neo4j-product-examples/knowledge-graph-agent/contract-review.md

 ### Allow Tools Authenticationto connect to your Instance
 - Go back to your Organization -> Security Settings
 - Activate `Allow tools to connect with permissions from the user's project role`
-- Make your to select your `KYC instance`
+- Make your to select your `Contract DB instance`
 ![Enable GenAI assistance](./images/allow-tool-auth.png)

 ## Step 3: Navigate to Agents